 “Hindi pa po tapos ang imbestigasyon.
 Ini-establish pa po namin kung totoo man po ito (alegasyon) o hindi,” Galvante told the panel when asked why Caindec has not been placed under preventive suspension.

-Back in September, Malacañang spokesperson Harry Roque directly alluded to Caindec as the Cebu-based LTO official involved in anomalous transactions dealing with registration and insurance.
+Back in September, Malacañang spokesperson Harry Roque directly alluded to Caindec as the Cebu-based LTO official involved in anomalous transactions dealing with vehicle registration and insurance.
 Roque then claimed he has a compilation of complaints against Caindec.

 Five motorcycle dealers also named Caindec in a statement released to the media last February 13, saying their establishments were repeatedly harassed by him after they refused to give in to his alleged extortion attempts.